KennethEnevoldsen/swift-python-cookiecutter/{{cookiecutter.project_name}}/docs/faq.md

 ## How is the documentation generated?

-This package use [sphinx] to generate documentation.
-It uses the [Furo] theme with custom styling.
+This package use [mkdocs] with the [material] theme to generate the documentation.

 To make the documentation you can run: